solidusio-contrib/solidus_paypal_marketplace/README.md

 Log in in your PayPal business account and edit your app.
 At the bottom of the form press the `Add Webhook` button.
 In the `Webhook URL field` insert the domain of your application, followed by `/webhook` (eg: `https://myapp.com/webhook`).
-Select `Merchant partner-consent revoked` from the checkboxes list and save.
+Select `Merchant onboarding completed` and `Merchant partner-consent revoked` from the checkboxes list and save.

 This will create a `Webhook Id` to be used in the configuration below, along with the app `Client ID`, `Secret` and `Partner Code`.